News

 Conclusion

-Now you knew how to reset root password of MySQL or MariaDB service, why this operation could be needed and how to make each-day authorisation more comfortable.
+Now you know how to reset the root password for MySQL or MariaDB, why this operation might be necessary, and how to streamline daily authentication for easier access.